Vyral/brandon-blackwell/_posts/2018-06-21-how-can-you-keep-high-levels-of-radon-out-of-your-home.md

 {% include youtube.html %}

-As a Utah homeowner, it is important that you have your home tested for radon and, if necessary, have a radon mitigation system installed on your property
+<p style="text-align: center;"><em>As a Utah homeowner, it is important that you have your home tested for radon and, if necessary, have a radon mitigation system installed on your property</em></p>

 Do you know if your home has high levels of radon?